fedoranimus/todoist-api/source/includes/_miscellaneous.md

 Parameter | Description
 --------- | -----------
-token | The user's token received on login (a string hash value). content | The text of the task (a string value).
+token *String* | The user's token received on login. content *String* | The text of the task.

 ### Optional parameters

 Parameter | Description
 --------- | -----------
-project_id | The id of the project to add the task to (a unique number), while the default is the user's `Inbox` project. date_string | The date of the task, added in free form text, for example it can be `every day @ 10` (or `null` or an empty string to unset).
-Look at our reference to see [which formats are supported](https://todoist.com/Help/DatesTimes). priority | The priority of the task (a number between `1` and `4`, `4` for very urgent and `1` for natural). indent | The indent of the task (a number between `1` and `4`, where `1` is top-level). item_order | The order of the task inside a project (a number, where the smallest value would place the task at the top). labels | The task's labels (a list of label ids such as `[2324,2525]`). assigned_by_uid | The id of the user who assigns the current task.
+project_id *Integer* | The id of the project to add the task to, while the default is the user's `Inbox` project. date_string *String* | The date of the task, added in free form text, for example it can be `every day @ 10` (or `null` or an empty string to unset).
+Look at our reference to see [which formats are supported](https://todoist.com/Help/DatesTimes). priority *Integer* | The priority of the task (between `1` and `4`, `4` for very urgent and `1` for natural). indent *Integer* | The indent of the task (between `1` and `4`, where `1` is top-level). item_order *Integer* | The order of the task inside a project (where the smallest value would place the task at the top). labels *Array of Integer* | The task's labels (a list of label ids such as `[2324,2525]`). assigned_by_uid *Integer* | The id of the user who assigns the current task.
 This makes sense for shared projects only.
 Accepts `0` or any user id from the list of project collaborators.
-If this value is unset or invalid, it will automatically be set up to your uid. responsible_uid | The id of user who is responsible for accomplishing the current task.
+If this value is unset or invalid, it will automatically be set up to your uid. responsible_uid *Integer* | The id of user who is responsible for accomplishing the current task.
 This makes sense for shared projects only.
 Accepts `0` or any user id from the list of project collaborators.
-If this value is unset or invalid, it will automatically be set to `null`. note | Add a note directly to the task (a string value that will become the content of the note).
+If this value is unset or invalid, it will automatically be set to `null`. note *String* | Add a note directly to the task (a string value that will become the content of the note).

 ## Get item info